 How to Protect Children from the Negative Effects of Alcoholism

-One of the biggest challenges facing the children of alcoholic parents is that they never truly got to be children.
-They were forced into caretaker roles at young ages to ensure the family unit didn’t disintegrate, at the cost of their childhood, education, and emotional well-being.
-However, it is possible for these individuals to persevere and overcome adversity despite their dysfunctional upbringings.
+One of the biggest challenges facing the children of alcoholic parents is that they are often forced into caretaker roles at a young age, sometimes at the cost of their childhood, education, and emotional well-being.
+However, these individuals can persevere and overcome adversity despite their dysfunctional upbringings [7].

 NaCoA offers programs and resources to help victims of parental alcoholism come to terms with their trauma and work on eliminating it.
-Once you have all of the information, you can consider seeing a therapist one-on-one to create healthy coping strategies and talk through your pain.
+People can also consider seeing a therapist one-on-one to create healthy coping strategies and talk through their pain.

-Support groups are also a great therapy option because it gives the adult children of alcoholics a chance to meet people who had similar circumstances and share their experiences.
+Support groups are also a great therapy option because they give the adult children of alcoholics a chance to meet people who have had similar circumstances and share their experiences.
 Hearing somebody else validate your trauma in such a personal way opens up avenues for collective healing.

 Individuals are encouraged to consult their local Mental Health America Affiliate Resource Center to find specific support groups near them.
 There are also online support groups available on social media for those who grew up in alcoholic homes.